 Creating and Managing Assignments in Canvas

-This session is designed for Unit Coordinators, teaching staff, and PS staff who are responsible for setting up and managing file-submission assessments.
+This training is designed for Unit Coordinators, teaching staff, and PS staff who are responsible for setting up and managing file-submission assessments.
 It will help you understand how to create assignments, apply submission settings, manage marking processes, and use the Turnitin Plagiarism Framework.
+It covers:

 Who